-Minimising the pollution of the environment should be a focal point of sustainable farming practices.
-This principle aims to support certified organisations in using methods to store, handle and dispose of waste that do not harm the natural environment or local communities.
+Minimising the pollution of the environment should be a focal point of sustainable practices associated with the food and feed supply chain.
+This Principle aims to support certified organisations in using methods to store, handle and dispose of waste and hazardous materials that do not harm the natural environment or local communities.

-- Appropriate management of hazardous wastes and pollutant materials - Management and appropriate disposal of non-hazardous wastes - Control of atmospheric pollution
+- Appropriate management of hazardous wastes and pollutant materials - Management and appropriate disposal of non-hazardous wastes - · Control of atmospheric pollution

 Agriculture plays a major role in water pollution due to discharge of agrochemicals and fertilisers, organic matter, drug residues, sediments and saline drainage into water bodies.
-The other main sources of water pollution are human settlements and industries.
+The other main sources of water pollution are human settlements and industries9.